 - Drinking Water – A reader (August 2018) tells us that you can refill your water bottles from drinking water taps in the washrooms at D1.
 Keep your eyes open for more water stations.

 - Food & Drinks – Food concessions throughout the airport operate with varying schedules with some open as early as 4:30AM.
-This option is open 24 hours: Burger King (T3, landside).
+These options are open 24 hours: Burger King (T3, Landside) • Mikkeller (T2, Airside).

 - Information Desk – Need help finding your way?
 An information desk is located in the centre hall, near the Transfer Center.
 Hours: unknown.